-- When using the CAEN Lab Software Environment (CLSE), files saved to the Desktop or Documents folders are stored in your Windows Home Directory, which can be accessed directly via the N: network drive.
+- When using the CAEN Lab Software Environment (CLSE) in computer labs, files saved to the Windows Desktop or Documents folders are automatically stored in your Windows Home Directory.

-- Regular snapshots are taken to enable easy file recovery.
+- Regular backup “snapshots” are taken to enable easily-accessible file recovery.

-Students receive a 50 GB Windows Home Directory when they are granted a full CAEN Account to support their use of the CAEN Lab Software Environment (CLSE).
-Files saved in student Windows Home Directories are available in the same location on all CAEN lab computers.
-Program settings that are saved on one CAEN lab computer will also be available on all other CAEN lab computers.
+Students and faculty instructors receive a Windows Home Directory when they are granted a full CAEN Account to support their use of the CAEN Lab Software Environment (CLSE).
+Files saved in Windows Home Directories are available in the same location on all CAEN Lab and ITS Campus Computing Sites computers.
+The maximum quota for a student Windows Home Directory is 50 GB, and cannot be increased.